International Undergraduate Application Process for Transfer Students

 Fall (August) Semester

-- January 1-February 15 - File FAFSA for need-based financial aid (U.S. citizens only)
+- January 1: File FAFSA for need-based financial aid (U.S. citizens only)

 Spring (January) Semester (transfers only)